heendung/vs-zsl/README.md

 We use the [ResNet visual features](https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/research/zero-shot-learning/zero-shot-learning-the-good-the-bad-and-the-ugly) (He et al., 2016) provided by (Xian et al., 2018a). <br/><br/>

 #### Visual Attributes
-For AwA2 and aPY, We use [visual attributes](https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/research/zero-shot-learning/zero-shot-learning-the-good-the-bad-and-the-ugly) provided by (Xian et al., 2018a).
+For AwA2 and aPY, we use [visual attributes](https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/research/zero-shot-learning/zero-shot-learning-the-good-the-bad-and-the-ugly) provided by (Xian et al., 2018a).

 ## Code
 We leverage three Zero-Shot Learning models on our experiments: